 - Historical, geographical, sociological studies of psychiatry and mental health

-- Callard, Felicity & Fitzgerald, Des (Forthcoming).
-Rethinking Interdisciplinarity across the Social Sciences and Neurosciences [working title].
-Palgrave Pivot.
+- Callard, F. & Fitzgerald, D. (2015).
+Rethinking Interdisciplinarity across the Social Sciences and Neurosciences.
+Basingstoke: Palgrave Macmillan.

 - Papoulias, C. & Callard, F. (2012).
 The rehabilitation of the drive in neuropsychoanalysis: from sexuality to self-preservation.
 In Freuds Referenzen.
 Kirchhoff, C. & Scharbert, G. Berlin: Kulturverlag Kadmos.
 189-215.